stephengold/Acorus/README.md

 ## Important features

-Acorus is a user-interface library for JMonkeyEngine desktop applications that don't require graphical widgets such as checkboxes, menus, and dialogs.
+Acorus is a user-interface library for JMonkeyEngine desktop applications that don't require graphical widgets such as checkboxes, radio buttons, and sliders.

 Acorus provides simple mechanisms to:
 + bind keyboard keys, mouse buttons, and joystick buttons (hotkeys)